|HOME >> QUESTIONS ANSWERS

 If my pet is lost what should I do?

-We recommend that you contact the Animal Control Officer if you have a lost pet.
+We recommend that you fill out our “Lost Pet Form” and submit it to the Animal Control Officer if you have a lost pet.
 The Animal Control Officer may have already located your pet or can assist in locating your pet.
 Many times other residents will turn in found pets to the Animal Control Officer and he or she can help reunite you with your pet.

 Where are unclaimed animals taken?